CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 end
 ~~~

-A remark: in the `for i, drop  in ipairs(drops)` loop we are defining a local `drop` variable.
+A remark: In the `for i, drop  in ipairs(drops)` loop we are defining a local `drop` variable.
 This variable is not the same variable as the one at the top of the program even though it has the exact same name.
+This `drop` is a local variable that is only visible inside of the loop.
-This one is a local variable.
-The disadvantage of using the same name is that we can't access the global variable inside the for loop and that can be confusing.
-Here it's not a problem since we don't need anything from the global `drop` object (for more information see the short section on ["Scope"](learning-lua#scope) in the ["Learning Lua"](learning-lua) chapter.
+The disadvantage of using the same name is that we can't access the `drop` global variable inside the for loop and that can be confusing.
+Here it's not a problem since we don't need anything from the global `drop` object.
+For more information see the short section on ["Scope"](learning-lua#scope) in the ["Learning Lua"](learning-lua) chapter.

-Here is the program as it stands now:
+Here is the complete program as it stands now:

 ~~~.lua
 debug = true